 Performance of self-sampling

 Of the 103 women included in the analysis, overall agreement for testing positive for any hr-HPV between self- and provider-collected samples was 92%, with 71 (69%) of women testing negative and 23 (22%) testing positive by both self-and provider-collected samples.
 The agreement beyond chance (Cohen’s ) was 0.80 (95% CI: 0.67-0.93), indicating excellent agreement.
 Agreement for testing positive by hr-HPV subtype (only HPV 16, only 18/45, only “other”, combination, or negative) was 91% with a of 0.79 (95% CI: 0.71-0.89).
 Excluding three women with invalid self-collected samples, agreement for the remaining 100 women between self and provider for detection of any hr-HPV was 94% with a κ of 0.84 (95% CI: 0.73-0.96).
 Individual type-specific agreement for these 100 women is reported in Figure 2.
+Of note, HPV prevalence was higher with self-collected versus provider-collected samples across all subtypes.

 [Insert Figure 2.
 High-risk HPV genotype prevalence and agreement for paired samples